 Mariam’s experiences provide an example.
 Mariam was placed in a kinship placement with family members which she found difficult and challenging.
 Mariam approached her social worker and told her she wanted to live independently, but the social worker refused to help her.

 She said I couldn’t live independently.
 She said I had to stay with family until my baby was older because I couldn’t look after him on my own and I needed family.
 I told her I would rather live in the street than live here any longer and that I was going to leave anyway.
 In the end, I found another social worker and she helped me straight away.
 She said it was fine and she would help me to live on my own with the baby.
-Mariam
+Mariam, aged 19

 Mariam had experienced some of the more controlling aspects of professional practice, that chime with previous findings that young people can become increasingly vulnerable when they are not listened to, and their agency is constrained (Huijsmans, 2011).
 Whilst Mariam described acting alone in deciding to resist the first social worker’s decision, it was the recruitment of a more sympathetic professional that assisted Mariam in achieving her aim.
 Within Mariam’s experience are complex interactions of multiple constraining mechanisms.
 Mariam is positioned as vulnerable and in need of care within a family, due to the intersectional effects of her age, asylum-seeker identity, gender and status as a young mother.
-However, it is ultimately her connection with another professional which helps guides her out of the situation, reflecting the dependence that many young people have on professionals to act as a conduit for manifesting their aims and goals.
+However, it is ultimately her connection with another professional which helps guide her out of the situation, reflecting the dependence that many young people have on professionals to act as a conduit for manifesting their aims and goals.

 For another young person, Zahra, her social worker navigated her through both a literal and emotional journey to visit her father and sister, whom she discovered were living in another European country.
 The social worker was involved in tracing the family, establishing who they were and where they were.
 The social worker also arranged for Zahra to visit her family and escorted her on the journey.

 It was so great that she [social worker] came with me.
 I was so scared.
 I’d never been on a plane on my own before.
 And then at the airport it was really stressful.
 They were not gonna let me travel because there was some problem with my documents and I was just crying.
 I had no idea what to do.
 But she talked to them and explained.
 It took so long.
 I don’t know what I would have done if she wasn’t with me.
 And I wanted her with me when I first saw my dad and my sister again.
 She had been there from the beginning for me.
 I needed her there with me.
-Zahra
+Zahra, aged 20